Why an Optimized Landing Page Is Crucial for Your Marketing Success

 Ensure the messaging on your landing page aligns with your ad campaign’s content.
 If visitors arrive expecting one thing and find something else, they may leave your page without converting.

-4. How often should I update my landing page?
+5. How often should I update my landing pages?